kichikuou/xsystem35-sdl2/README.md

 - Through [Visual Studio Code](https://code.visualstudio.com/) (recommended):
   The [vscode-system3x](https://github.com/kichikuou/vscode-system3x) extension
   provides graphical debugging interface for System 3.x.
-- Using CUI debugger: Running xsystem35 with `-debugger` option will start the debugger with console interface.
+- Using CUI debugger: Running xsystem35 with `-debug` option will start the debugger with console interface.
 Type `help` to see a list of available commands.